antoniopillaiii/QELCare-Website-Multispecialty-Clinic-Management-System/README.md

 - **Self-hosted AI analytics (Llama 3.2 via Ollama)** — locally generated analytics reports with model warm-up on boot, keep-alive, and a built-in fallback generator so reporting still works when the model is unreachable.

 ### Access, security & auditability
-- **Six clinic roles** — Admin, Doctor, Nurse, Receptionist (Front Desk), Cashier, and Patient — each with a dedicated dashboard and route guards on **both** the frontend and the API.
+- **Six clinic roles** — Admin, Doctor, Nurse, Frontdesk, Cashier, and Patient — each with a dedicated dashboard and route guards on **both** the frontend and the API.
 - **JWT authentication with active token revocation** — logout genuinely invalidates a token server-side, backed by bcrypt password hashing (12 rounds) and password-history reuse prevention.
 - **Layered abuse defense** — per-account login lockout and per-email OTP cooldown at the database layer, plus IP-based rate limits on auth, OTP, patient search, and the public display.
 - **Hardened HTTP** — Helmet security headers and a strict Content-Security-Policy (`script-src 'self'`, no `unsafe-inline`) on both the Express API and the Vercel-hosted frontend.